Back closure: Skirts

 Skirts with back zippers continue to be commonplace, especially in career lines.
 They are likely to remain long after other garments with back closures lose popularity because they allow for a woman to easily dress herself.
 A back zipper on a skirt is normally easy to reach and manipulate, though by feel rather than sight.
-For occasions when it is not, then the wearer can simply rotate the skirt until the zipper becomes visible at the front, and turn it back when the job is done.
+For occasions when it is not, then the wearer can simply rotate the skirt until the zipper becomes visible at the front or side, and turn it back when the job is done.
 Fitted skirts may have their back zippers accompanied by a single waist button, a hook-and-eye closure, or nothing else.

 Though skirts are currently the most common place for a back zipper, many skirts are made in alternative styles.
 Other skirt closures that are popular today include a front fly similar to those found on pants (which is common on jean skirts), a side zipper, or a column of buttons in front.
 Many skirts, especially in plus sizes, feature an elastic waistband and no closure.